-\item[{Data dimension:}] Two different number of columns $k$ are considered: 10 and 100.
+\item[{Data dimension.}] The considered number of columns $k$ {were} 10 and 100.

-\item[{Dominant dimension:}] The first $h$ columns in $\mathcal{X}$ have variance equal to 15, while the other $k-h$ have variance equal to $1$.
-We refer to $h$ as the \textit{dominant dimension}.
-The idea of this is to see if the algorithms are able to capture the relevant data dimensionality.
-We have considered values for $h$ from $1$ to $10$.
-If the dominant dimension is equal to $h$, we say that there are $h$ {\em dominant directions}.
+\item[{Dominant dimension.}] The first $h$ columns in $\mathcal{Y}$ {had} variance equal to 15, while the other $k-h$ {had} variance equal to $1$. {Throughout this paper we refer} to $h$ as the \textit{dominant dimension}.
+The idea of this {was} to see if the algorithms {were} able to capture the relevant data dimensionality.
+We considered two values for $h$: 2 and 10. \end{description}